david618/Simulator/README.md

 ----------

+# -- UPDATE --
-This project has been renamed and revised.
+This repo has been renamed and revised.
 Pleas use [rttest](https://github.com/david618/rttest)

+# -- UPDATE --

 ----------